kmclaughlin/kmclaughlin.github.io/index.md

 		<img src="images/NI_properties.png?raw=true"/>
 		<br>
 		<p>
 		Exploring Northern domestic property value using Land and Property Services NI data and other publically available datasets.
 I started this as a university project but it was interesting to explore the data and find hidden patterns.
 There is lots of potential to explore it further.
-I am still writing tidying up this project so currently there is only the initial data preparation and light exploration.
-More to come soon.
 		</p>

 	  </div>